 As for the woman herself, Emily was a bit of a character.
 She had a bit of trouble holding down a job – mostly because all of the jobs for unmarried women her age at the time involved looking after kids, and she didn’t like that.
 In fact, she once told the pupils at the school where she taught that she preferred the school dog over all of them (same, girl, same).
 That teaching gig was the only one she ever had.
 She shrugged off the pressure to become a governess like her sisters, and focused intensely on her writing.
 She was the determined, hard-working, creative, childless-by-choice one.
 The media would probably call her a “nasty woman” if she were around today.

 I must say I’m very biased here, because Charlotte’s magnum opus – Jane Eyre – is one of my favourite books of all time.
 Charlotte was the “first historian of the private consciousness”, writing a story where all of the action is told through the eyes and experiences of the central character.
 She pretty much invented first-person narration as we understand it today.
 Jane Eyre tells the story of a young governess who survives a shitty childhood (complete with evil stepmother, and a boarding school that violates every health code ever), only to fall in love with her boss (who happens to be keeping his mad wife locked in his attic).
 It was a deeply feminist book, very progressive for its time, and so much more accessible and readable than Wuthering Heights!
-A highly recommended read here at Keeping Up With The Penguins 😉
+A highly recommended read from Keeping Up With The Penguins – be sure to check out my full review here.

 Anyway, Charlotte was the pretty, popular one.
 Case in point: she received a pretty steady stream of marriage proposals throughout her life.
 One bloke, Reverend Henry Nussey, wrote her a letter asking for her hand – she turned him down because she just wasn’t that into him, and she thought (probably rightly) that being married to a clergyman would be boring as fuck.
 Another reverend – David Pryce – met her once (once!) at a tea party before he popped the question.
 She turned him down as well, figuring (once again, probably rightly) that he was bonkers.
 She did finally marry a curate (Arthur Bell Nicholls) – but even he had to propose twice before she finally conceded.
 No man was gonna hold Charlotte down!